 The Enigma Code

-The LEA HERITAGE community group have launched "THE BRUNEL EXPERIENCE", a concept to honour the great man on his 200th birthday anniversary in 2006.
+The LEA HERITAGE community group launched "THE BRUNEL EXPERIENCE", to honour the great man on his 200th birthday anniversary in 2006.

-The tour would then continue on to Greenwich and a recently restored Cutty Sark, using 'City Cruises' The journey would then continue on the Docklands Light Railway crossing the River to the Isle of Dogs and visiting Millwall's old shipyard where Isambard Kingdom built his famous iron ship The Great Eastern
+The journey would then use the DLR crossing the River to the Isle of Dogs on the the North side Docklands Light Railway and will visit Millwall's old shipyard where Isambard Kingdom built his most famous iron ship The SS Great Eastern

-A short walk away is 'St Georges' old Town Hall building where they can see the famous Cable Street mural, they then cross the Highway to visit St Annes Church, which is known as the sea Captains Church, it is where Thomas Jefferson's Mother worshipped.
+Just a short walk away is 'St Georges' old Town Hall building where the famous Mural commemmorates The Battle of Cable Street, they then cross the Highway to visit St Annes Church, where Thomas Jefferson's Mother worshipped, it is known as the sea Captains Church,as many famous ones are buried there.

-The Brunel Trail will not only be educational, but will help to boost the local economy along both sides of the Thames, it will provide a new focus of interest in the region's local history from Tower Bridge to the Greenwich Dome
+This Brunel Trail is not only educational, but can boost the local economy along both sides of the Thames providing a new focus of interest in the region's amazing local history from Tower Bridge to the Greenwich Dome

 INSPIRING THE YOUNG: